Lumbar Spondylosis Symptoms

-Lumbar spondylosis can include a variety of symptoms, the most common of which are pain, tingling, numbness and weakness.
+Lumbar spondylosis symptoms can be varied, the most common of which are pain, tingling, numbness and weakness.
 These symptoms can begin in your lower back and radiate through your buttocks, hips, legs, feet and toes.
 Lumbar spondylosis is a general term that describes degeneration of the spine (“spondy” meaning spine and “losis” meaning problem), but it does not describe the specific source of symptoms.
 Many physicians refer to arthritis of the spine as spondylosis, but spondylosis could also apply to degeneration of the intervertebral discs or degeneration of the vertebrae themselves.

 When you meet with your physician about your lower back pain, he or she will do a full physical exam and ask about your medical history and lumbar spondylosis symptoms.
 Below are a few questions you can expect:

 - Where do you experience pain?
 Mostly in your hips and buttocks?
 Mostly in one or both legs?

 - How frequently do your symptoms occur?
 All day?
 Sporadically?
 Only after rigorous activity?

 - What is the nature of your symptoms?
 Burning?
 Throbbing?
 Tingling?
 Sharp pain?

 - Is there a certain time of day when your spondylosis symptoms are worse?
 Right when you wake up?

 - Are you currently taking any over-the-counter medications to alleviate your symptoms?